-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 A tiny bit of the bezel — 1.2 millimeters — has been removed from the Galaxy S8’s design, so the Galaxy S9 really does just feel like mostly screen and little else.

-The display is brighter, too, by 15%.
-Last year’s Galaxy S8 already felt very bright, like they’d eventually burn my retinas
+The display is brighter too, by 15%.
+Last year’s Galaxy S8 already felt very bright, like they’d eventually burn my retinas.

-Samsung reps wouldn’t say what the new phone’s battery life, which is determined by screen brightness, app usage, and other behaviors, is — just that the S9 has “all day battery-life.”
+Samsung reps wouldn’t say what the new phone’s battery life, which is determined by screen brightness, app usage, and other behaviors, is — just that the S9 has “all-day battery life.”

 The smaller S9 still has one camera lens (boo).